-I am 38 years old, diagnosed in May 2018 with Stage 4B Hodgkin’s Lymphoma.
-I was petrified.
+I am 38 years old and was diagnosed in May 2018 with Stage 4B Hodgkin’s lymphoma.
+I was petrified when they told me.

-Previous to my diagnosis I’d been working but feeling poorly for some while.
-I’ve suffered with anxiety issues for many years and as I’d lost a load of weight the health services were treating me for an eating disorder.
-It was only when I discovered lumps under my armpit and referred to haematology that a biopsy confirmed Hodgkin's Lymphoma.
-I was frail and always related cancer as ‘to die’ and although health services said they could ‘make me better’, I was terrified.
+Before my diagnosis I was working but had been feeling poorly for a while.
+I’ve suffered with anxiety for many years and, as I’d lost a load of weight, the health services were treating me for an eating disorder.
+It was only when I discovered lumps under my armpit and was referred to Haematology that a biopsy confirmed Hodgkin's.
+I was frail and always related cancer to dying.
+Although the health services said they could make me better, I was very scared.

-In May, 2018 I was referred to ELF@Home and the first week in June I was introduced to a befriending volunteer, Chris.
+When I needed regular journeys for chemotherapy, I was referred to the Elf transport team.
+The drivers were super-friendly and always reliable, which took some of my stress away.
+I was then referred to Elf@Home and during the first week in June was introduced to a befriending volunteer, Chris.
 This was not what I wanted at that time.
-I was scared of someone else coming into my life, but my Nan said it would take some pressure of her and my sister convinced me it would be a good thing.
-Sue, the service manager, introduced me to Chris.
-I was super, super anxious.
-I cancelled the first meeting but Chris made another appointment which I stuck with.
+I didn’t want someone else coming into my life.
+But my Nan said it would take some pressure off her and my sister convinced me it would be a good thing.
+Sue, the service manager, introduced me.
+I was super, super anxious and cancelled the first meeting, but Chris made another appointment, which I stuck with.

 At that time, everyone I saw – friends, family, hospital staff – just talked about my health and hospital appointments.
 Chris talked about normal stuff, which really helped take my mind to a different place.
 She was very encouraging and helpful if I had questions.
 She understood.